inexxt/GTAP2019/lascoux_clean/README.md

   - `CanonicalUnique.agda` - by showing, that every canonical form is irreducible, it proves that canonical forms are unique

 Reduction:
-  - `Canonization.agda`, `CanonizationInterface.agda`, `ReductionStep.agda`, `ReductionStepINterface.agda`, `Reduction.agda` - these implement lascoux algorithm
+  - `Canonization.agda`, `CanonizationInterface.agda`, `ReductionStep.agda`, `ReductionStepINterface.agda`, `Reduction.agda` - implementation of the Lascoux algorithm
-  - `CanonicalFinal.agda` - this implements the proof that every non-reducible form is a canonical
+  - `CanonicalFinal.agda` - implementation of the proof that every non-reducible form is a canonical, also containing the proof the alternate reduction algorithm